Disney wins extension of tax break in Anaheim, California

-ANAHEIM, Calif., July 7 (Reuters) - The Walt Disney Co has won a 30-year renewal of a special tax exemption for visitors to its attractions in Anaheim, California, as part of a planned $1 billion-plus expansion of the famed theme park complex there.
+ANAHEIM, Calif.
+(Reuters) - The Walt Disney Co has won a 30-year renewal of a special tax exemption for visitors to its attractions in Anaheim, California, as part of a planned $1 billion-plus expansion of the famed theme park complex there.

 The five-member City Council voted 3-2 early Wednesday to approve the company’s proposal to go ahead with its Disneyland Resort makeover in exchange for a continued waiver of any future admissions tax the city might impose on entertainment venues.